gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I hope it all brings you as much joy as you have brought me."

 The image froze, then blinked out.
-Violet swallowed the lump in her throat.
+Violet swallowed a sudden lump in her throat.
 "Are you all right?" she asked Sindy.

 Sindy wiped her eyes with her sleeve and shook her head.
 "No.
-I—I just miss him."
+I miss him.
+I miss him so much."

 Violet handed her the playback.
 Not knowing what else to do,